YoussefEmadOthman/Last-Act-of-Love-Short-Animation-Film/README.md

 leaving the other robot all alone, later, it is shown that there is a battery behind one of the rocks after all and so teaches us to never leave a stone unturned as it might cost us our life.
-# App demo
+# App demo and Assets
-Due to the github size restrictions,
+Due to the GitHub size restrictions,
 [here is the film uploaded on google drive](https://drive.google.com/file/d/1rrsCkTc1Lc8kQJNAC6ySDw7p_u21CEkr/view?usp=drive_link)
+Unfortunately, the sizes of the blender files are extremely large so it can't be uploaded.